Don Baron Jayatilaka: Political career

+1915 riots and detention

 During the 1915 riots, he was arrested under orders of General Officer Commanding, Ceylon on claims of seditious speeches and writings.
 Imprisoned under Martial Law along with many leading personalities of the day.
 Soon after his release he left for Britain where he campaigned to end the injustices in Ceylon and agitated for a Royal Commission to investigate the 1915 riots.
-When the National Congress of Ceylon was formed he became its representative in London.
+When the Ceylon National Congress was formed he became its representative in London.

+Legislative council

 He returned in 1919 and was elected president of the Ceylon National Congress in 1923.
 Soon thereafter he was elected from the Colombo District to the Legislative Council of Ceylon and was elected as its vice-president after the demise of Sir James Peiris in 1930.
-The post of president was held by the governor of Ceylon.
+The post of president was held by the Governor of Ceylon.

+State council and Board of Ministers

 Following the constitutional reforms of the Donoughmore Commission, Jayatilaka was elected to the newly formed State Council of Ceylon from Kelaniya in 1931.
 At the first siting of the State Council he was elected Leader of the House and Minister for Home Affairs.
 Shortly thereafter he was appointed vice chairman of the Board of Ministers.
-He was knighted as a Knight Bachelor in the 1932 New Year Honours.
 Re-elected to the State Council in 1936, he was re-elected Leader of the House and Minister for Home Affairs and served until he resigned the State Council in November 1942.
 During World War II, he helped organise volunteers to unload food from ships at the Colombo harbour after it was deserted following Japanese air raids.

+Representative of Ceylon in India

 In August 1943, he went to India to negotiate food shipments to Ceylon after they were stopped by the Indian Government.
 Following successful completion of negotiations he was appointed as Representative of Government of Ceylon to India in New Delhi.

+Honors

-He was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1943 Birthday Honours.
+He was knighted as a Knight Bachelor in the 1932 New Year Honours for his service as the Vice Chairman of the Board of Ministers and Leader of the State Council of the Island of Ceylon.
+Sir Baron Jayatilaka was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1943 Birthday Honours while he served as the representative of the Ceylon Government in India.